Charges dropped against German reporters who broke 'Ibiza affair' story | DW | 06.12.2019

 They added that this public interest outweighed any disadvantages for Strache.

-The Süddeutsche Zeitung and news magazine Der Spiegel jointly broke the story in May 2019, publishing the video of Strache's secretly-filed conversation on the Spanish island of Ibiza.
+The Süddeutsche Zeitung and news magazine Der Spiegel jointly broke the story in May 2019, publishing the video of Strache's secretly filmed conversation on the Spanish island of Ibiza.

 The fallout from the scandal eventually led to Strache resigning from his post — and led to the collapse of Austria's government, sparking snap elections.

-Austrian authorities recently arrested three people suspected of involvement of making the video.
+Austrian authorities recently arrested three people suspected of involvement in making the video.

 Every day, DW's editors send out a selection of the day's news and features.
 Sign up here.